 While their aggregate numbers are very high, Grinnell's dependency on the financial contributions of international students directly impacts the geographic and socio-economic diversity of the international cohort.
 Admissions decisions in a need-aware process for international students include a target discount rate that is lower than that of domestic students admitted through a need-blind process.
 As a result, revenue priorities have led the college to recruit and enroll a much larger share of students from Asia (61% of Grinnell international student enrollment is from Asia, with 31% from China specifically) than from other areas of the world.
-This presents challenges for social integration on campus and our large reliance on enrollment from a single country presents a risk to the college in the event of a potential political or financial crisis.
+Our large reliance on enrollment from a single country presents a risk to the college in the event of a potential political or financial crisis.
 Higher need international students also face financial challenges that extend beyond the comprehensive fee, at times struggling to purchase books, pay for uninsured medical needs, secure campus jobs over breaks, or find affordable summer housing.